Azure/azure-sdk-for-java/AUTH.md

 authURL=https\://login.windows.net/
 ```

-This approach enables permanent, unattended authentication for your application (i.e. no interactive user login, no token management needed).
+This approach enables unattended authentication for your application (i.e. no interactive user login, no token management needed).
 The `client`, `key` and `tenant` are from your service principal registration.
 Too learn how to register such a service principal, see [Creating a Service Principal in Azure](#creating-a-service-principal-in-azure).

 ## Using `ApplicationTokenCredentials`